devzendo/js8-reach/README.md

 This experiment takes a feed of JS8Call data from PSKReporter's MQTT feed, and given your callsign (and any stations you want to establish a relayed call with), displays the graph of reachability on a map.

+Available as either a locally-runnable application, for a single station, or as a cloud service that can be used by many stations (each of which require a login).